Reminerva/bucket-cinema-api/ReadMe.md

 **ADMIN:** Has full access to all API endpoints.
 **CASHIER:** Has access to endpoints related to product viewing, studio viewing, and transaction viewing.
 **CUSTOMER:** Has access to endpoints related to their own customer profile, product viewing, studio viewing, and creating/viewing their own transactions.
+**EMPLOYEE:** Has access to endpoints related to their own employee profile.

 To access protected endpoints, users must include a valid JWT (JSON Web Token) in the Authorization header of their requests, prefixed with Bearer.